Physical Intervention Skills Trainer Training For The Private Security Industry

 By undertaking this Level 3 PI Trainer Award you will be qualified to train others to deliver the new Unit 4 PI module of the new Door Supervisors Licensing Award.

-35 Hours which is included as part of the BTEC Level 3 Advanced Restraint Instructors Course.
+The Award comprises 40 Guided Learning Hours, which is included as part of the BTEC Level 3 Advanced Restraint Instructors Course.
 Please note that we do not run this Award as a stand-alone Award or Course in its own right.
 It is only available as part of the BTEC Level 3 Advanced Restraint Instructors Course, and the reasons for doing so will become clear as you read on.

 Why Do I Need to Do This Award?